 Calendar features a date grid for noting appointments; it also includes holidays of major religions, U.S. and Canadian civil holidays, phases of the moon, and sunrise & sunset times.

 Scenes in the wall calendar include: Franconia Notch State Park, Franconia Ridge, Kancamagus Scenic Byway, Kinsman Notch, Lafayette Brook Scenic Area, Mount Hale, Mount Washington, Pemigewasset Wilderness, Presidential Range and Tuckerman Ravine.
-You can view all images used in the 2015 White Mountains, New Hampshire calendar here.
+You can view the images used in the 2015 White Mountains, New Hampshire calendar here.

 About the Photographer: Erin Paul Donovan, a professional photographer, has spent the last 16 years documenting the beauty of the White Mountains of New Hampshire and the New England region.
 His work has appeared in numerous national and regional publications, including Backpacker Magazine and Readers Digest, and in publications by the Appalachian Trail Conservancy, Countryman Press, National Forest Foundation, Rizzoli International Publications, and The Wilderness Society.
 Erin Paul lives in the heart of the White Mountains in Lincoln, New Hampshire.
 If interested, you can learn more about Erin Paul and his photography work here.